Ylvauk/hash-tables/README.md

 ## Hash Tables

-Welcome to the most easily understandable data structure that we will cover in this cohort!
+Welcome to our next data structure!
 A ``hash table`` is a list-like data structure that’s designed to quickly store and retrieve key data records.
 To store keys in a hash table, they must be mapped (with a ``hash algorithm``) to the set of possible indices in the table or to addresses of a memory location.

 What does that mean in English?
 Imagine you have an array.
 If you know the index of the array to look in, isn't the time complexity to access the element at that index ``O(1)``?
 So why don't we create an array and call that the ``hash table``?
 When we want to add values to the hash table, we will using a helper algorithm (the ``hash algorithm``) to give us an index of our hash table to put that value in.